Best wireless plans for international travel 2026

 Reasons to avoid

-Verizon's plan structure is largely based around customization.
-You start off by choosing a plan at the base price and then mix and match perks based on your requirements for a given month; these add-ons cost between $10-15 per month.
-This can be super convenient if you have a trip coming up, as you can easily plan ahead by adding goodies such as 'TravelPass' and extra hotspot data, all without any real commitment beyond the month in question.
+Verizon's plan structure is primarily based around customization.
+You start off by choosing a plan at the base price and then mix and match perks based on your requirements for a given month.
+These add-ons are priced $10-15 a month.
+This can be convenient if you have a trip coming up, as you can easily plan ahead by adding goodies such as 'TravelPass' and extra hotspot data, all without any real commitment beyond the month in question.

-The Unlimited Ultimate plan also gives you unlimited talk, text, and up to 15GB of high-speed data in more than 210 countries worldwide.
-Once those 15GB run out, you'll still get unlimited data at 1.5 Mbps, which is more than sufficient for most simple tasks.
-Having a starting price of $90/month (before taxes and fees), the Unlimited Ultimate plan can be pretty expensive if you're signing up for one line, but the price drops considerably when you bring over family members.
+The Unlimited Ultimate plan gives you unlimited talk, text, and 15GB high-speed data in more than 210 countries worldwide.
+Once those 15GB run out, you still get unlimited data at 1.5 Mbps, which is more than sufficient for most everyday tasks.
+Having a starting price of $90 per month (before any taxes and fees, and autopay discounts), the Unlimited Ultimate plan can be pretty expensive if you're signing up for one line, but the price drops considerably when you bring over your family members.

 Best budget